Snawoot/ptw/README.md

 Pooling TLS Wrapper

-Accepts TCP connections on listen port and forwards them, wrapped in TLS, to destination port. `ptw` maintains pool of fresh established TLS connections effectively cancelling delay required for TLS handshake.o
+Accepts TCP connections on listen port and forwards them, wrapped in TLS, to destination port. `ptw` maintains pool of fresh established TLS connections effectively cancelling delay required for TLS handshake.

+ptw may serve as drop-in replacement for stunnel or haproxy for purpose of forwarding connection.
+Thus, it is intended for use with stunnel or haproxy on server side, accepting TLS connections and forwarding them, for example, to SOCKS proxy.

 `ptw` can be used with custom CAs and/or mutual TLS auth with certificates.